Dutch Vote In Covid-dominated Election - UrduPoint

 Dutch Vote In Covid-dominated Election

-With the country still under tight restrictions, some polling stations are open on Monday and Tuesday to give at-risk people a chance to cast their ballots without crowding, ahead of the main voting day Wednesday.
+Despite the country remaining under tight Covid-19 restrictions, voters were also being allowed out past a 9 pm curfew to ensure that the virus does not prevent people from casting their ballots.

+"I am actually quite happy I could vote on a day like today because I want to avoid busy places with these circumstances," trainee teacher Wilco Jacobs, 23, told AFP after voting in The Hague.

-Rutte -- in power since 2010 and one of Europe's longest-serving leaders -- is expected to emerge as head of his fourth coalition government owing to his steady handling of the pandemic.
+"I am personally slightly at risk because I am already obese and I do have somewhat weaker lungs."
+The election results will come late Wednesday and Rutte -- in power since 2010 and one of Europe's longest-serving leaders -- is expected to emerge as head of his fourth successive coalition government.

-The virus has drowned out previously dominant issues such as immigration, and opinion polls show Rutte's liberal VVD (People's Party for Freedom and Democracy) party with around 25 percent of the vote.
+The pandemic and the government's handling of it drowned out previously dominant issues such as immigration, and opinion polls show Rutte's liberal VVD (People's Party for Freedom and Democracy) party with around 25 percent of the vote.

+That would give them slightly more than their current 33 of the 150 seats in parliament.

-But there is also dissatisfaction, with police using water cannon to break up an anti-Rutte protest on Sunday, and riots against the introduction of a night-time curfew in January.
+- 'Avoid busy places' - But there is also discontent, with police using water cannon to break up an anti-Rutte protest on Sunday, and riots against the introduction of the curfew in January.

 "A lot of people think 'leave Mr Rutte to finish the job' and that's perhaps a good idea, but he has to leave after that," language teacher Lies Eisma, 72, told AFP after voting.

 "We've seen him for long enough and I am not in agreement with all his measures, and especially not with solving all the problems that we have now in the Netherlands.
-Those he simply let slide." - 'Avoid busy places' - Voters turned out to cast their ballots places including a miniature theme park in The Hague, key railway stations, and a polling centre next to a coronavirus testing facility in a Rotterdam stadium.

-Dutch authorities have urged the elderly and those who are vulnerable to coronavirus to vote early, with many people including party leaders set to vote on Wednesday when all polling stations will be open.

-Exceptions to the 9:00 pm to 4:30 am curfew will be made over the next three days so people can vote "without hindrance", Rutte said last week.
+Those he simply let slide.

 He has since continued in a caretaker role.